 Synthetic bristle brushes work best with cream products and also work well with powder formulas.
 Natural bristle brushes work with powder products.

-You want to try to find the softest bristles possible, to reduce the wear-and-tear on your skin with use.
+You want to try to find the softest bristles possible, to reduce tugging on your skin with each use.
 I find this to be extra important with eye shadow brushes!

 3 | Density